prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 Leverage an existing open source website to publish your own.

-> Note: your website content will be accessible to the public.
+> NOTE: your website content will be accessible to the public.

 ## Objectives